Atlantic Charter: Baltic states

 During the war, Churchill argued for an interpretation of the charter that would allow the Soviet Union to continue to control the Baltic states, an interpretation that was rejected by the United States until March 1944.
 Lord Beaverbrook warned that the charter "would be a menace to our [Britain's] own safety as well as to that of the Soviet Union."
 The United States refused to recognize the Soviet takeover of the Baltic states but did not press the issue against Stalin while he was fighting the Germans.
 Roosevelt planned to raise the Baltic issue after the war, but he died in April 1945, before the fighting had ended in Europe.

 Morocco

 The Atlantic Charter was also used by Moroccan nationalists to lay claim to independence.
 Like many other Asian and African elites, Moroccan anti-colonial organizations interpreted the charter as anti-colonial manifesto and in return called for "the fall of the so-called protectorate" in front of the French and Spanish colonial administrations.

 2021 revitalization

 On 10 June 2021, a revised version of the original Atlantic Charter was issued between US president Joe Biden and UK prime minister Boris Johnson in Cornwall, England.
 A statement issued by the White House described the new "revitalized" Atlantic Charter as aimed to meet the "new challenges of the 21st century," while also "building on the commitments and aspirations set out eighty years ago."
+The charter served to define the primary policy objectives of "New Atlanticism."